 Document your calorie intake and eating behavior to avoid falling into a nighttime snacking trap.
 A journal will help you be accountable for the foods you choose.
 It will also help identify unhealthy patterns, which you’ll be able to adjust and fix.

 If you can’t watch television without eating a snack, there are healthy alternatives:

-- Greek yogurt (use also as a “dipping sauce” for fruit)
+- 1/2 cup Greek yogurt (or, use as a “dipping sauce” for fruit)

-- Apple slices (add a tablespoon of peanut butter for some much-needed protein)
+- 1 small sliced apple (add a tablespoon of peanut butter for protein)

-- Nuts (grab a small handful of almonds, pecans, walnuts or pistachios)
+- Nuts (grab 1/4 cup of almonds, pecans, walnuts or pistachios)

 - Banana "ice cream": Freeze banana slices for a healthy snack if you crave ice cream.
 Place the frozen banana slices in a blender along with some skim milk and a teaspoon of vanilla extract.
 It will have the same consistency as a smoothie or milkshake, but has fewer calories.